On-Going Animal Sheltering Services:

-If you find older kittens in Upland, we encourage you to foster them until they are six to eight weeks of age.
+If you find older kittens in Upland, we encourage you to foster them in a home environment until they are six to eight weeks of age and then bring them to the shelter.
+If you cannot foster them, you can make an appointment to bring them to the shelter.
 If you have any questions on how to care for kittens, please send an e-mail to our Foster Coordinator.
-If you cannot foster them, you can make an appointment to bring them to the shelter.

 General Animal Guidance: